hapax/hapax.github.io/assets/reality.md

 decisions, so I would like to tell you a counter-narrative about what the prerequisites are, what a scientist does and why they do it.

-Really, the main prerequisite is very simple.
+Really, the main prerequisites are very simple.
 All you need is the courage to admit you don't know something, and the curiosity to wonder about the answer.
 I'll give an example.
 For two thousand years, we had it figured out.
-We knew why some things fell to the ground, and why some things floated in the air.
+We knew why some things fell to the ground, and why some things floated in the air, thanks to the Greek philosopher Aristotle.
-The Greek philosopher Aristotle tells us that different objects are made from different elements---earth, water, fire, and air---and different elements are heavier or lighter, and naturally occupy different strata.
+Aristotle tells us that different objects are made from different elements---earth, water, fire, and air---and different elements are heavier or lighter, and therefore naturally occupy different strata, the ground, the air, and the fiery points slowly revolving on the celestial sphere.
-If you release a helium balloon, it will float up, because it's mainly air, and air is light and likes to be high.
+So if you release a helium balloon, it floats up because it's mainly air, and air is light and likes to be high.
-Conversely, if I take a clod of dirt, and let it go, it will drop back down to ground, where it belongs and likes to be, below the air.
+Conversely, if I take a clod of dirt, and let it go, it will drop back down to ground, where it belongs and likes to be.

 Like I say, this was the accepted view for most of recorded history.
 But in 1665, Cambridge University closed due to fears of the
 Black Plague---not so different from universities around the world today---and one of its recent graduates, a lazy and undistinguished young man, came home, had no more exams to study for, no more tests to pass, and nothing better to do that to sit around and ask idle questions.
-One of these questions concerned the motion of the clod of earth, personified, for the lazy student, by an apple.
+One of these idle questions concerned the motion of the clod of earth, represented, for the lazy student, by an apple falling from a tree.

-"Why should it not go
-sideways, or upwards? but constantly to the earths centre?" he wondered.
-Of course, the apple is a combination of earth and water, so if we believe Aristotle as most other people did, it just wants to find its level.
+"Why should it not go sideways, or upwards? but constantly to the earth's centre?" he wondered.
+Now, the apple is a combination of earth and water, so if we believe Aristotle as most other people did, it just wants to find its level.
 But the young man---who, as you may have guessed, was none other than Isaac Newton---didn't understand this answer.
 He just didn't get it!
 What mechanism caused the apple to move?
 What caused it stop?
 Why did it go to the centre?
 Why not sideways a little?
 Aristotle didn't say.
 So Newton had to come up with his own explanation.
-He concluded that "assuredly, the earth draws it."
+He very sensibly concluded that "assuredly, the earth draws it."
 In other words, the earth pulls the apple towards it.
 Thus, he continues, "there must be a drawing power in matter, and the sum of the drawing power in the matter of the earth must be in the earth's center."

 This little observation planted the seed for the most productive year any human being has ever had.
-In
-1666, the lazy student invented Newtonian mechanics to explain how the apple started and stopped moving, the law of gravitation to explain why it was drawn towards the centre of the earth in the first place, and then an entirely new branch of mathematics called calculus, to help solve some of the math problems that cropped up.
+In 1666, a year later, the lazy student invented Newtonian mechanics to explain how the apple started and stopped moving, the law of gravitation to explain why it was drawn towards the centre of the earth in the first place, and then an entirely new branch of mathematics called calculus, to help him solve some of the math problems that cropped up.
 Now, Newton was smarter than the average bear, but that's not the point.
 The point is that, in order to do any of that, he first needed to ask the simple question: why does the